Opening Night: Nationals open 2022 season against Mets | WTOP News

-It is opening day for D.C. baseball fans but a rainy forecast pushes back the start of the Washington Nationals’ first game of the 2022 regular season against the New York Mets Thursday at Nationals Park.
+It is opening day for D.C. baseball fans, but a rainy forecast has pushed back the start of the Washington Nationals’ first game of the 2022 regular season against the New York Mets Thursday at Nationals Park.

 Here’s what you need to know.

-The game, originally slated to begin at 4:05 p.m., was bumped by a few hours to 7:05 p.m. as scattered thunderstorms look increasingly likely, with rain and temperatures in the mid- to upper 50s.
-There is a chance of heavier downpours and thunderstorms in the afternoon.
+The game was slated to begin at 7:05 p.m. following a three-hour delay for inclement weather, but the latest word out of Nationals Park is that fans will have to wait for a bit longer.
+At 6:15 p.m. — less than an hour before the game’s tentative start — the official Nats Twitter account tweeted an announcement for a second delay, but didn’t give an updated time frame.

+“The start of today’s game has been delayed due to inclement weather,” the notice read.
+“We are monitoring the situation and will update you as soon as information becomes available.”

-All tickets and parking passes for the 4:05 p.m. start will be honored for the 7:05 p.m. game.
+Nationals Park opened its gates to fans after 5 p.m., said Jonathan Stahl, the Nationals’ vice president of experience and hospitality.
+All tickets and parking passes for the original start will be honored for the postponed game.

+“All of our focus is paying attention to forecasts and making sure that when the game does start, we’re out there in the field, it’s safe and it’s playable,” John Turner, the Nationals’ director of field operations, said earlier on Thursday.

 Nationals’ Opening Day: